What is the Best Woodworking Vise?

 You need a woodworking vise when you’re making a tool on your workbench surface.

-Our Top Pick for a Woodworking Vise:
+My Top Pick for a Woodworking Vise:

 Yost M9WW 9” Rapid Acting Woodworking Vise

-The Yost M9WW is the best woodworking vise on our list.
+The Yost M9WW is the best woodworking vise on my list.
 It combines stability and mobility into one package.
 Your workpiece will remain in place on the workbench until you activate the rapid acting feature and switch it around.

 Have time to enhance your workspace?
 Here are the 3 best ideas to upgrade a garage shop nicely.